Amal-Alhamad/EtkelApp/README.md

-# (إتكل) Warranty Management App
+# A (إتكل) Warranty Management App

 ## Objective
 The objective of this project is to develop '(إتكل)', a mobile application designed to help users manage and track their product warranties.
 This app aims to ensure that users never miss warranty deadlines, thus avoiding unexpected expenses.

 ## Description
-'(إتكل)' is a user-friendly mobile application that assists users in organizing their product warranties.
-By allowing users to upload their warranty details, the app provides timely reminders before warranty expiration dates.
+A "إتكل" is a user-friendly mobile application that assists users in organizing their product warranties.
+By allowing users to upload their warranty details, theapp provides timely reminders before warranty expiration dates.
 This proactive approach helps users take full advantage of their warranty benefits and stay organized.

 ### Features
 - **Warranty Management**: Easily upload and store warranty details for various products.